This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Some studies also show that meeting the recommended dietary intake may even potentially reduce the risk of miscarriage, but more data is still needed.

-Selenium is a trace mineral, meaning we only need a small amount of selenium from our diets each day.
-However, the body is able to flush it out of your system somewhat quickly since it plays an actionable role in many important body functions — therefore it’s important to consume it regularly.
+Selenium is a trace mineral, meaning we only need a small amount from our diets each day.
+However, the body is able to flush it out of your system somewhat quickly since it plays an actionable role in many important body functions.
+Therefore, it’s important to consume it regularly.

-It is important to note that if you already consume the proper amount of selenium from a healthy diet, consuming more may not be beneficial.
+It is important to note that if you already consume the proper amount from a healthy diet, consuming more may not be beneficial.
 High doses reaching 400 micrograms can even be harmful.

 In supplement form, it is available in the form of selenomethionine and selenium selenite.
 Selenomethionine is usually easier for most people to digest and absorb properly.

-When taking selenium supplements, most adults should take up to 55 micrograms daily (such as of selenomethionine), while pregnant women can take up to 60 micrograms, and lactating women can take up to 70 micrograms.
+When taking selenium supplements, most adults should take up to 55 micrograms daily, while pregnant women can take up to 60 micrograms and lactating women can take up to 70 micrograms.

-Based on available research, the tolerable upper limit of selenium (the amount taken before side effects will occur) is 400 mcg per day.
+Based on available research, the tolerable upper limit (the amount taken before side effects will occur) is 400 micrograms per day.

 It’s best to meet your needs through dietary intake if possible (eating foods with selenium).
 No one should exceed recommendations by supplementing with very high doses without consulting a healthcare professional.